 Finding resources to cover expenses

 If you get a cancer diagnosis, you might discover your health insurance plan doesn’t cover as much as you thought it would.
-Don’t panic.
+However, Stephanie says there are possible solutions – don’t panic.

-“Don’t assume nothing can be done,” Thelma said.
-“You might be in a window where a financial navigator can move you to another coverage.
+“Don’t assume nothing can be done,” Stephanie said.
+“You might be in a situation where a financial navigator can find another coverage.
 Maybe you can look to other options, like Medicaid.
 Or if there’s a disability involved, you can qualify for Medicare or Medicaid.”

-Stephanie added: “Some commercial coverage is harder to change, but some are just a quick call.
+Stephanie added: “Some private insurance coverages are harder to change, but some are just a quick call.
 Our staff is trained in Medicare Parts A and B, and we understand what those supplements are.”

-One thing you can do while you are healthy is determine your risk factor for certain cancers.
+One thing you can do while you’re healthy is determine your risk factor for common cancers – breast, colon, lung and prostate.
 Know your family medical history.
-Schedule an exam with a primary care provider and specifically ask them about your cancer risk.
+Schedule an exam with a health care provider and ask them about your cancer risks and any special cancer screenings.
 Or talk to a genetic counselor.

-If you have a heightened risk for cancer, you may want to consider purchasing supplemental cancer insurance.
+If you have a heightened risk for cancer, you may consider finding an insurance company that provides supplemental cancer insurance that covers chemotherapy and radiation therapy.

-“Not everybody can afford one, but a cancer policy that helps supplement your regular health insurance can be huge,” Thelma said.
-“If you are at higher risk and you can afford the premiums, you absolutely should consider investing in that type of policy.”
+“Not everybody can afford one, but a cancer policy that helps supplement your regular health insurance can be huge,” Stephanie said.
+“If you’re at higher risk and can afford the premiums, consider investing in that type of policy.”

-If you are uninsured, you may be eligible for special grants or prescriptions at little to no out-of-pocket cost.
+No. If uninsured, you may be eligible for special grants or prescriptions at little to no out-of-pocket cost.

-“The scope of what we provide for OSF patients is very large, because we are invested in them,” Thelma said.
-“We don’t want you to decide not to get treated because you can’t afford it.
-We’re about making sure you get the care you need and we will work with you through the financial impact of your cancer.”
+“Cancer is traumatic.
+We’re here to help with every aspect of your care – mind, body and soul,” Stephanie said.
+“So we don’t want you to skip treatment because you think you can’t afford it.
+We’re about making sure you get the care you need, and we’ll work with you through the financial impact of your cancer.”